telerik/kendo-ui-builder/docs/getting-started/installation.md

 ---
-title: Builder
+title: Installation
-page_title: Getting Started with Kendo UI Builder | Kendo UI Builder
+page_title: Installation | Kendo UI Builder
-description: "Get started with the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
+description: "Learn how to install and uninstall the Kendo UI Builder tool for creating and managing Angular and AngularJS-based web applications."
 slug: getstarted_kuib
 position: 1
 ---

-# Getting Started with Kendo UI Builder
+# Installation

-To start using the Builder, provide the [prerequisites](#toc-prerequisites) and follow the [installation process](#toc-installation).
+To start using the Kendo UI Builder, provide the [prerequisites](#toc-prerequisites) and follow the [installation process](#toc-installation).

 ## Prerequisites